-The Mountaineer Emergency Fund assists App State students who are facing financial challenges that are significant barriers to academic success.
-Students who encounter an unforeseen financial emergency or urgent situation that places a student in significant financial hardship that would prevent them from continuing their App State education may apply for short term, emergency assistance.
+The Mountaineer Emergency Fund assists App State students who encounter an unforeseen financial emergency that places a student in significant financial hardship that would prevent them from continuing their App State education.
+Students may apply for short term, emergency assistance.

-This funding is not intended to replace or supplement existing financial aid and does not have to be repaid.
+This funding is not intended to replace or supplement existing financial aid.
 Students who have exhausted all other resources may apply for funds.
 This is not a loan and does not have to be repaid.

-- Be a currently enrolled student at App State.
+- Be a currently enrolled student at App State for the current semester.

 - Have a financial hardship resulting from an emergency, accident, or other unplanned event that potentially inhibits or threatens their ability to successfully complete the current semester.